ClearBlade/native-libraries/crypto.md

 ## crypto.decode(decodingType, encodedData)

 Decodes data depending on the encoding type.
-Decoding types currently supported are 'base64' and 'hex'.
+Decoding types supported are base64 and hex.
-Encoded data may be either a string or a Uint8Array.
+Encoded data may be a string or a Uint8Array.
 Returns a Uint8Array.

 **Example:**